Raku/rakudoc/README.md

 ## Usage

-*Note*: Right now things are moving an changing, so please refer to `p6doc -h`:
+*Note*: Right now things are moving and changing, so please refer to `p6doc -h`:

 ```
 p6doc is a tool for reading perl6 documentation.